ci-blox/Ignition-Go/README.md

 # Ignition Go     | <a style="text-align:right" href='https://pledgie.com/campaigns/30957'><img alt='Click here to lend your support to: Ignition Go - development fund and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/30957.png?skin_name=chrome' border='0' ></a>
-A Modular App Building Framework - create and reuse "blox" to build enterprise class web applications
+A Modular App Building Framework - complete with front end, REST api and admin area
+- [Soon] create and reuse "blox" to build enterprise class web applications
 - uses Codeigniter 3.x and Bootstrap 3.x
 - can be used as a quickstart project starter/boilerplate
 - *What are blox?* "Blox" are just pluggable modules or applets that are commonly used in web applications.
 Ignition Go will include a web-based generator.

-### Coming soon (see below folder structure for progress), contact us to help build the most amazing web app builder ever!
-Please contact me to help, I'm hoping to build a team of master "Blox Ignitians".
 Planned example "blox" include bulk emailer, dashboard, report manager, and many more!!!

+### In progress (see below folder structure for progress), contact us to help build the most amazing web app builder ever!
+Please contact us to contribute.

 ### Server Requirements (Preferred)

-* **PHP 5.5+** (mainly for [password_hash()](http://php.net/manual/en/function.password-hash.php) and [password_verify()](http://php.net/manual/en/function.password-verify.php) functions as used in this project); minimum is [PHP 5.4](http://php.net/manual/en/migration54.new-features.php) for this project.
+* **PHP 5.4+** ideal is 5.5 but minimum is [PHP 5.4](http://php.net/manual/en/migration54.new-features.php) for this project.
 Use of [GuzzlePHP](http://guzzlephp.com) requires PHP 5.5
 * **Apache 2.2+** with rewrite mod enabled
 * **MySQL 5.5+**

+### Installing
+1.Install NPM [node.js](http://nodejs.org/): package manager for node modules 2.Install Bower [bower](http://bower.io/): manager for bower components 3.GIT clone this repository
+4.Install and run 'gulp'
+5.In Apache, map to the public folder to localhost or other url 6.Create an empty mysql db
+7.Go to http://localhost/install/init to finish

 ### Features